-- A. Pre-Shutdown (7-10 calendar days prior to possible lapse of appropriations) - CSP Office of Human Resources (OHR) and PSA Office of Human Capital Management (OHCM) make necessary notifications to the American Federation of Government Employees (AFGE) local representatives [OMB approval required]. - ii.
-CSP Office of the Director (OD) and PSA OD issue general notice to all employees concerning possible shutdown [OMB approval required]. - iii.
-Procurement offices (CSP and PSA) issue general notice to all contractors concerning possible shutdown [OMB approval required]. - iv.
+- A. Pre-Shutdown (7-10 calendar days prior to possible lapse of appropriations) - i.
+CSP Office of Human Resources (OHR) and PSA Office of Human Capital Management (OHCM) make necessary notifications to the American Federation of Government Employees (AFGE) local representatives [advance OMB approval required].

+- ii.
+CSP Office of the Director (OD) and PSA OD issue general notice to all employees concerning possible shutdown [advance OMB approval required]. - iii.
+Procurement offices (CSP and PSA) issue general notice to all contractors concerning possible shutdown [advance OMB approval required]. - iv.
 Procurement offices (CSP and PSA) generate list of all active contracts, funded periods of performance and assigned Contracting Officer Representatives (CORs). - v.
-Finance offices (CSP and PSA) generate list of all employees planned to be in TDY travel status on or around the date of possible shutdown. - vi.
-Training offices (CSP and PSA) generate a list of all employees planned to attend external training on or around the date of possible shutdown. - vii.
-CSP Office of Financial Management (OFM) and PSA OHCM generate list of all excepted/non-excepted positions and current employees occupying these positions. - viii.
-CSP and PSA designated shutdown coordinators obtain and review current Shutdown Plans from the Federal Bureau of Prisons, U.S. Parole Commission, U.S. Marshals Service, D.C.
-Metropolitan Police Department, D.C.
-Superior Court, U.S. District Court for D.C. and D.C.
-Department of Corrections to ensure coordination of planned activities. - B. Pre-Shutdown (3-6 calendar days prior to possible lapse of appropriations) - i.
-CSP OD reviews and approves specific excepted/non-excepted CSP employees and informs respective Executive Staff of designations.
-PSA OD reviews and approves specific excepted/non-excepted PSA employees and informs respective management staff of designations. - ii.
-CSP OD reviews and approves specific contractors in line with the excepted activities outlined in the Shutdown Plan, funded periods of performance and contract oversight and informs CSP Procurement, OFM and respective Executive Staff of whether the contractor is deemed excepted (retained) or will be discontinued.
-PSA Director, Office of Finance and Administration (OFA) reviews and approves specific
+Finance offices (CSP and PSA) generate a list of all employees scheduled to be in TDY travel status on or around the date of possible shutdown. - vi.
+Training offices (CSP and PSA) generate a list of all employees scheduled to attend internal and external training on or around the date of possible shutdown. - vii.
+Human Resource offices (CSP and PSA) coordinate with Executive Staff to generate lists of employees detailed from/to the Agency with other entities (reimbursable and non-reimbursable details). - viii.
+CSP Office of Financial Management (OFM) and PSA OHCM generate a draft list of all excepted/non-excepted positions and current employees occupying these positions. - ix.
+CSP and PSA designated Shutdown Plan POCs obtain and review current Shutdown Plans from the Federal Bureau of Prisons, U.S. Parole Commission, U.S. Marshals Service, D.C.
+Metropolitan Police Department, Superior Court of the District of Columbia, U.S. District Court for D.C. and D.C.
+Department of Corrections to ensure coordination of planned activities. - B. Pre-Shutdown (3-6 calendar days prior to possible lapse of appropriations) - CSP OD reviews and approves specific excepted/non-excepted CSP employees and informs respective Executive Staff and the CSP Shutdown Plan POC of designations.
+PSA OD reviews and approves specific excepted/non-excepted PSA employees and informs respective management staff and the PSA Shutdown Plan POC of designations. - If necessary, CSP Executive Staff submit appeals of OD excepted/non-excepted staff designations to the OD and the CSP Shutdown Plan POC within one business day of receipt of OD designations.